Stereotypes of Men at Work and Sexual Harassment

 Lessons of Children’s Games

-Girls’ games are more likely to occur pairs or small groups.
-They play house or school which do not have preset, clear-cut goals or roles.
+Girls’ games are more likely to occur in pairs or small groups.
+They play house or school, which do not have preset, clear-cut goals or roles.
 There is more conversation about what to do and what roles to play.
-During play, girls spend more time talking than anything else.
+During play, girls spend more time talking than doing anything else.
 Girls learn to create and maintain relationships, include others, and show sensitivity.

 Masculine Norms in the Workplace

 In many organizations, men were there “first” and are awarded for their pattern of communication.
-Women are expected to take on a more masculine way of communicating.
+Women are expected to adopt a more masculine approach to communication.
 They are encouraged to be more assertive and less emotional.

 Managers are assumed to be male despite a 2007 study that shows both masculine and feminine styles of communication are essential in leaders (Eagly & Carli).
 The most effective leaders appear to incorporate both styles.

 I’m a mother of a young boy.
 I want him to grow into a well-rounded man, to be an excellent father and husband.
 This requires awareness of gender stereotyping.
 I made sure my child had dolls to play with as well as trucks, stuffed animals, books, and sporting equipment.
-I let him pick what he wanted, when reasonable.
-You need swimming goggles?
+I let him pick what he wanted when it was reasonable.
+Do you need swimming goggles?
 You want the pink ones with Cinderella?
 That’s great!
 Want to get covered in grease in the garage with daddy?
 Have a blast!
 Want different outfits for your dolls?
-Hmm… there is next to zero boy dolls and boy doll clothes.
+Hmm… there are almost no boy dolls and boy doll clothes.
 (We improvised.
-Preemie baby clothes off the clearance rack makes great clothes for dolls and stuffed animals.)
+Preemie baby clothes off the clearance rack make great clothes for dolls and stuffed animals.)

 Decorating my son’s room before his arrival wasn’t difficult.
-We picked a neutral green and went with a jungle theme.
+We chose a neutral green and opted for a jungle theme.
 That wasn’t the end of it.
 What was marketed to girls was cute and frilly.
 Boys’ décor was angry and aggressive.
 Mutant turtles or ‘roided up superheroes weren’t going to cut it.
-Even car themed prints had angry faces.
+Even car-themed prints had angry faces.
 Why would I want my child to be surrounded by angry faces?
-This is the child who cried every time I read “Are you my Mother?”
+This is the child who cried every time I read “Are You My Mother?”
 I don’t tell my boy to “toughen up” and “be a man.”
 Men should be sensitive and caring.

-If you have a male child encourage him to identify his feelings.
+If you have a son, encourage him to express his feelings.
 Say, “It seems like you’re upset.”
-Give him the vocabulary to talk out his emotions and he’ll be less likely just to act them out.
+Give him the vocabulary to talk out his emotions, and he’ll be less likely to act them out.

 Defy Stereotypes